-The state has enough money lined up to build five port of entry truck weighing and inspection stations similar to one that opened last month in Kay County, a transportation official says.
-The new stations have the technological capacity to weigh moving trucks and check their brakes.
+The state should have enough money to build five port of entry truck weighing and inspection stations similar to one that recently opened in Kay County, but it will end up short of the money needed to construct three additional stations, Oklahoma's transportation secretary said Monday.

 Ridley has been seeking additional money from lawmakers the past couple years to pay for all the stations.

 “There will be three left,” he said.
 “We figured it up that we were about $30 million short.”

 The weigh stations have been a cooperative effort by three agencies.
 The Public Safety Department has troopers assigned to the stations to conduct inspections as well as to chase down noncompliant truckers.

 Ridley said the Transportation Department is providing about $4 million to the project; it is responsible for building and maintaining the centers.